Kizoky/Mr_SmileyII/README.md

 _________________________________________________________________

 # Features:
--All Mr. Smiley Head's Safari 1 assets, including the intermission pictures, levels -Doom2 counterparts, new Doom2 levels, new monster behaviours, new sounds, completely redrawn textures and patches, new weapons
+- All Mr. Smiley Head's Safari 1 assets, including the intermission pictures, levels
+- Doom2 counterparts, new Doom2 levels, new monster behaviours, new sounds, completely redrawn textures and patches, new weapons
--A new Safari? :)
+- A new Safari? :)

 Please report bugs/suggestions/ideas to me in Github by creating a new issue

 # Todo list:
 Revenant/Smileynator aka.
 Teletubbie: Pain+Death sprites, Attack+Idle+Pain sounds

--Redraw the remaining Doom2 textures and patches -Redraw the remaining graphics
+- Redraw the remaining Doom2 textures and patches
+- Redraw the remaining graphics
--Replace original Doom sounds with stupid or classic sounds -Make more levels for D2 counterpart
+- Replace original Doom sounds with stupid or classic sounds
+- Make more levels for D2 counterpart